When you create a new Snipcart account, shipping is disabled by default. Merchants selling only digital goods won't need it enabled.

 If you don't need to offer shipping costs based on order content, you can simply leave the

-We also built integrations with some shipping providers.
-For now, the ones we support are:
+We also built integrations with established shipping providers.
+For now, the ones supported are:

 - Canada Post

 These integrations are directly connected with each shipping provider's APIs, meaning that your customers get accurate shipping estimates right from the source.

 For each shipping provider, you need to obtain API credentials and configure them in the merchant dashboard.
 We suggest contacting the shipping provider directly for any assistance in getting these credentials.

 Note that it's required to define the weight of your products with